2 pounds frozen hash browns (partially thawed is best!)

 1 tsp. salt

 Place 3 cups of flour into a bowl, or right onto your clean counter top.
 Add the salt.
 Slightly mix.
 Add 6 eggs, into a well in the middle of the flour.
 Using a scraper, or your hands, mix the flour from the bottom of the pile into the top, where the eggs are.
 Little by little, until you finally have a dough that is rubbery/elastic feeling.
 If needed, add a little splash of milk to help moisten the dough.
 Roll onto a freshly floured surface, until about 1/4 inch thick.
 Cut according to pasta maker. (also can be cut using a pizza cutter or very sharp knife) Drop 3 - 5 noodles at a time into boiling salt water and cook approx. 6 minutes until they're done.
-(Or if you're using this in homemade chicken or turkey noodle soup, like we do often, then go ahead and drop them, 3 - 5 noodles at a time into the low-boiling chicken stock, and simmer for about 6 minutes or until done.
+Or if you're using these in homemade chicken or turkey noodle soup, like we do often, then go ahead and drop them, 3 - 5 noodles at a time into the low-boiling chicken stock, and simmer for about 6 minutes or until done. *** As an Amazon Associate I earn from qualifying purchases. 💳 With that said, I wanted to make certain my readers know that if they do happen to purchase anything, I make a little extra spending money to help pay the bills. 😁 ***

 Preheat oven to 425.